ramiromuniz/SpaceY/README.md

-# :rocket: Applied Data Science Capstone
-This Capstone is the 10th (final) course in [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) specialization, and it actually summarizes in the form of project all materials that have been learned during this specialization.
-## :page_facing_up: Project Background
+🚀 Final Project for IBM's Data Science Professional Certificate This project serves as the culminating assignment for the IBM Data Science Professional Certificate program, encapsulating all the key learnings from the entire course series into a single hands-on project.

+📄 Project Overview
-SpaceX is the most successful company of the commercial space age, making space travel affordable.
-The company advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
+SpaceX has revolutionized the commercial space industry by making space travel more cost-effective.
+The Falcon 9 rocket, advertised at a launch price of $62 million, offers a more affordable alternative to traditional service providers who charge over $165 million per launch.
+A significant factor contributing to this cost-effectiveness is SpaceX's ability to reuse the Falcon 9's first stage.
+This project aims to leverage publicly available data and machine learning models to predict the reusability of this first stage.

-## :page_facing_up: Questions to be answered
+📄 Research Questions
-- How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?
+What impact do factors like payload mass, launch location, flight frequency, and orbital destination have on the successful landing of the first stage?
-- Does the rate of successful landings increase over the years?
+Has there been an increase in successful landings over time?
-- What is the best algorithm that can be used for binary classification in this case?
+Which machine learning algorithm is most suitable for binary classification in predicting first stage landing success?
-## :page_facing_up: Methodology
+📄 Project Methodology
-  ### 1. Data collection methodology
-  - Using SpaceX Rest API
+Data Gathering
+Utilizing SpaceX's REST API
-  - Using Web Scrapping from Wikipedia
+Web scraping data from Wikipedia
-  ### 2. Performed data wrangling
-  - Filtering the data
+Data Preparation
+Data filtering
-  - Dealing with missing values
+Handling missing values
-  - Using One Hot Encoding to prepare the data to a binary classification
+Applying One Hot Encoding for binary classification Exploratory Data Analysis (EDA)
-  ### 3. Performed exploratory data analysis (EDA) using visualization and SQL
+Utilizing SQL and visual tools for data exploration Interactive Data Visualization
-  ### 4. Performed interactive visual analytics using Folium and Plotly Dash
+Employing Folium and Plotly Dash for dynamic visual analytics Predictive Analytics
-  ### 5. Performed predictive analysis using classification models
-  - Building, tuning and evaluation of classification models to ensure the best results
+Building, fine-tuning, and evaluating classification models to achieve the most accurate predictions I hope this rephrased version captures the essence of your original README.
+Would you like any further adjustments?